rust-lang/rustup/README.md

 ## Toolchain override shorthand

-The `rustup` toolchain proxies can be instructed directly to use a specific toolchain, a convience for developers who often test different toolchains.
+The `rustup` toolchain proxies can be instructed directly to use a specific toolchain, a convenience for developers who often test different toolchains.
 If the first argument to `cargo`, `rustc` or other tools in the toolchain begins with `+`, it will be interpreted as a rustup toolchain name, and that toolchain will be preferred,